MosesSoftEng/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that lists all local variables and environment variables, and functions.

 ## 6-create_local_variable
-Create a script that creates a new local variable.
+Script that create a script that creates a new local variable.
     Name: BEST
     Value: School

+## 7-create_global_variable
+Script that creates a new global variable.